 - A patient (your baby) was injured during treatment

 - There was an existing doctor-patient relationship between the doctor and your baby

 - The doctor failed the standard of care and harmed your baby as a result

 Experienced Pennsylvania Birth Injury Attorneys

-You must also file a claim against the medical practitioner within 7 years of the date of the injury.
-If the case involves wrongful death, you must submit the claim within 2 years of the date of decease.
+You must also file a claim against the medical practitioner within seven years of the injury.
+If the case involves wrongful death, you must submit the claim within two years of the date of death.
 If you think you have a case, contact our Pennsylvania birth injury attorney at Handler, Henning & Rosenberg LLC.
-We have more than 100 years of collective experience representing people in all types of injury cases.
+Our firm has nearly a century of history representing people in all types of injury cases.
 Our firm has also won tens of millions of dollars on our clients’ behalf.
 Let us help you get the compensation you deserve.